-The Best Business Casual Dressing Guide You'll Ever Read
+Men's Business Casual Guide: 54 Outfits That Work + Expert Tips

 Chinos

 Whether you’re a fan of the preppy energy chinos bring to the business casual arena or not is beside the point.
-The fact of the matter is that these flat-fronted trousers are one of the most traditional components of the dress code.
+The fact of the matter is that these flat-fronted pants are one of the most traditional components of the dress code.

-They perfectly straddle the line between smart and casual, offering a step up in formality from denim, while providing a more laid-back alternative to a suit pant.
+They perfectly straddle the line between smart and casual, offering a step up in formality from denim, while providing a more laid-back alternative to suit pants.

 Dress pants